Objectives of the service

 Every partner organisation will be given the framework to empower their audience and enable end users to:

 A medical and ethical board has been assembled to ensure that STAY is a positive reinforcement within its target audiences.
-They are tackling issues of compelling gameplay and the ethical background of the project to optimise for positive mental health benefits and engagement.
+They have tackled issues of compelling gameplay and the ethical background of the project to optimise for positive mental health benefits and engagement.

 Service/ system concept